GabGueAlva/api-onr-backend/README.md

 API Endpoints

 The API endpoints are documented in Postman.
-You can import the provided Postman collection file into Postman to test the API.
+You can import the provided Postman CRUD Postgre.postman_collection collection file into Postman to test the API.

 Postman Collection

 The Postman collection file is included in the repository.
-You can import it into Postman to test the API endpoints.
+You can import it into Postman CRUD Postgre.postman_collection to test the API endpoints.

 Contact